 1. Get rid of standing water/cover water features

-Mosquitoes use stagnant water as a place to lay their eggs, so standing water is essentially a breeding ground for mosquitoes.
-A simple way to get rid of or prevent mosquitoes, then, is to address areas around your lawn where water collects.
+The mosquito uses stagnant water as a place to lay their eggs, so standing water is essentially a breeding ground for mosquitoes.
+A simple way to get rid of or prevent a mosquito infestation, then, is to address areas around your lawn where water collects.
 Some common places with standing water that tend to attract mosquitoes include:

 - Clogged gutters